emisasal/rest-api-crud/README.md

 > The script for production and testing migrations is `npx prisma migrate deploy`.
 But is only recommended for automated CI/CD pipelines.

+## Routes

+The routes for the models are located in `/api/routes`.
+I used an `index.ts` file to simplify the import of the routes in the server.

 ## Seeds

 To seed the db with fake data I used Mockaroo (https://www.mockaroo.com/).